Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** A small bit of honeycomb and jade dust (54 gp)
 **Duration:** Permanent

 You implant a message within an object within 6 squares, a message that is uttered when a trigger condition is met.
-Choose an object that you can see and that isn't being worn or carried by another creature.
+Choose an object that you can see and that isn’t being worn or carried by another creature.
 Then speak the message, which must be 25 words or less, though it can be delivered over as long as 10 minutes.
 Finally, determine the circumstance that will trigger the incantation to deliver your message.

 When that circumstance occurs, a magical mouth appears on the object and recites the message in your voice and at the same volume you spoke.
-If the object you chose has a mouth or something that looks like a mouth (for example, the mouth of a statue), the magical mouth appears there so that the words appear to come from the object's mouth.
-When you cast this incantation, you can have the incantation end after it delivers its message, or it can remain and repeat its message whenever the trigger occurs.
+If the object you chose has a mouth or something that looks like a mouth (for example, the mouth of a statue), the magical mouth appears there so that the words appear to come from the object’s mouth.
+After it delivers the message, the *magic mouth* incantation ends.

 The triggering circumstance can be as general or as detailed as you like, though it must be based on visual or audible conditions that occur within 6 squares of the object.
 For example, you could instruct the mouth to speak when any creature moves within 6 squares of the object or when a silver bell rings within 6 squares of it.

+*Arcana check:* With a successful Arcana check (DC 14) at the time of casting, you can choose for the incantation to not end after it delivers its message, but instead for it to remain and repeat its message whenever the trigger occurs.

 ### Sphere of Silence

 Level 3 Illusion Incantation (Arcana)

 **Cost to Learn:** 27 gp
-**Completion Time:** 1 hour
+**Completion Time:** 10 minutes
-**Components:** 27 gp
+**Components:** A bell cast from gold (27 gp)
 **Duration:** 8 hours

 For the duration, no sound can be created within or pass through a 4-square burst centered on a point you choose within range.
 Any creature or object entirely inside the sphere is immune to thunder damage, and creatures are deafened while entirely inside it.
-Casting a incantation that includes a verbal component is impossible there.
+Casting incantations is impossible there.

+*Arcana check:* With a successful Arcana check (DC 14) at the time of casting, the target can be an object or creature instead of a point.
+The burst of silence moves with the object or creature.

 ### Continual Flame